 What parents need to know

 Parents Need to Know

-Parents need to know that Rain Man is a 1988 movie in which a selfish and greedy sportscar salesman (played by Tom Cruise) discovers, in the wake of his father's death, that he has a brother he never knew he had, a brother who is an autistic savant (played by Dustin Hoffman).
-This movie contains some strong language, including frequent use of the f-word, and two instances of Cruise's character calling Hoffman's character "retarded" and "f--kin' retarded."
-There are some intense scenes in which Raymond, an autistic character, becomes distressed, prone to horrific screams and near-violent outbursts.
+Parents need to know that Rain Man is a 1988 movie in which a selfish and greedy sports-car salesman (played by Tom Cruise) discovers, in the wake of his father's death, that he has a brother he never knew he had, a brother who is an autistic savant (played by Dustin Hoffman).
+This movie contains some strong language, including frequent use of "f--k," and two instances of Cruise's character calling Hoffman's character "retarded" and "f--kin' retarded."
+There are some intense scenes in which Raymond becomes distressed, prone to horrific screams and near-violent outbursts.
 There's a scene where sex is insinuated (moaning and movement under the sheets) and a brief glimpse of a breast.
 Prostitution is alluded to.
 Cruise's character smokes cigarettes.
-This movie deals with mental health issues, though it requires little understanding of these issues on the part of the young viewer; characters possess the same ignorance and biases a child is likely to have.
+This movie deals with mental health issues, though it requires little understanding of these issues on the part of a young viewer; characters possess the same ignorance and biases a child is likely to have.

 What's the story?

 When yuppie misanthrope Charlie Babbit's father dies, he leaves most of his fortune to his autistic, institutionalized son Raymond (Dustin Hoffman), the brother Charlie (Tom Cruise) never knew he had.
 Charlie kidnaps Raymond from a mental institution, and they travel across the country in search of a new home and a new intimacy.
 Exquisitely photographed by John Seale, the first half of the film is an austere road movie, with the American West as a backdrop and Cruise and Hoffman playing off one another like old pros.
 Things become more complex when Charlie realizes that long-forgotten events from his childhood are locked inside Raymond's photographic memory.